Lightstreamer/Lightstreamer-example-StockList-client-osx/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer OS X Client Library version 2.0.0-a1 or newer.
+* Compatible with Lightstreamer macOS Client Library version 2.0.0-a1 or newer.
-* For Lightstreamer Allegro (+ OS X Client API support), Presto, Vivace.
+* For Lightstreamer Allegro (+ macOS Client API support), Presto, Vivace.
-* For a version of this example compatible with Lightstreamer OS X Client API version 1.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-osx/tree/latest-for-client-1.x).
+* For a version of this example compatible with Lightstreamer macOS Client API version 1.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-macos/tree/latest-for-client-1.x).